turbonomic/tbmigrate/FAQ.md

 You can find the documentation in the Turbonomic Installation Guide under Appendix C which is [available here.](https://docs.turbonomic.com)

+Notes on reviewing the migration results [can be read here](../master/REVIEW.md).

 ## There is an error, what should I do?

 Sometimes, things don't go 100% right but it may be by design due to some changes in architecture between Turbonomic 6 and Turbonomic 8.